Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: Introduction

-The (partial) Witten index may assume any real number (cf. \cite{BolGesGroSchSim}, \cite{CGGLPSZ},\cite{CGLPSZ},\cite{F2}), however if $T$ is additionally Fredholm, it coincides with the usual Fredholm index (see Remark \ref{wittenrem}), which is used above in Theorem \ref{introfredthm}.
-We conclude this paper with examples of partial Witten index formulas from \cite{F2} for massless $\left(d+1\right)$-Dirac-Schr\"odinger operators without the proofs.
+We conclude this paper, as we mentioned before, with examples of partial Witten index formulas taken from \cite{F2} without their proofs, dealing with massless $\left(d+1\right)$-Dirac-Schr\"odinger operators.
 These operators are non-Fredholm, but possess partial Witten index formulas given in Example \ref{theexample}, and for a special choice of potential in Example \ref{exampleminor}.
-The point of these examples is that they extend the known (partial) Witten index formula for the case $d=1$ (cf. \cite{BolGesGroSchSim},\cite{CGGLPSZ},\cite{CGLPSZ}) to $d\geq 3$ odd.
+The point of these examples is that they extend the known Witten index formula, given directly in terms of the underlying potential, in the case $d=1$ (cf. \cite{BolGesGroSchSim},\cite{CGGLPSZ},\cite{CGLPSZ}), to $d\geq 3$ odd.
+In this presented setup the model operator $A_{0}=\Ii\p$ is just the derivative in one direction, and $B$ is given by a (matrix) potential over $\IR^{d+1}$.

 \begin{Definition} For a potential $V:\IR^{d}\times\IR\rightarrow B_{sa}\left(H\right)$, define the associated \textit{massless $\left(d+1\right)$-Dirac-Schr\"odinger operator} $D_{V}$,

 \end{Definition}